Fly.io

 While you can separately have an Enveloop account and make calls to the Enveloop API via apps you run on top of Fly.io, the focus of this doc is integrating both services via Fly.io.

-Creating an Enveloop project happens via the Fly.io CLI.
+Creating an Enveloop project happens via the .
 Once the Fly.io CLI is installed, sign up for a Fly.io account and create your first Fly app.
 From there, you can add an Enveloop project to your app.

 To create an Enveloop project for your Fly app, in your terminal, scoped to your Fly app, use the following command: